 Marcel Dutil is Chairman of the Board and Chief Executive Officer of Groupe Canam Inc., which specializes in the design, manufacture and marketing of construction products and solutions in Canada, the United States, and elsewhere in the world.
 Mr. Dutil has been awarded honorary doctorates from the Université du Québec in Montréal, the Université de Montréal, and the Université de Sherbrooke.
 He is a Member of the Order of Canada and a Knight of the Ordre national du Québec.

-François Hudon is Head, North American Customer Contact Centres for BMO Bank of Montreal since June 2014.
+François Hudon was Head, North American Customer Contact Centres for BMO Bank of Montreal from June 2014 to June 2020.
 From 2001 to 2014, he assumed the role of Senior Vice-President, Quebec Division of BMO Bank of Montreal.
 Mr. Hudon holds a degree from HEC Montréal and has broad experience in personal and commercial banking as well as experience in human resources, sales, marketing and business development.
 He is involved in various social and community activities and is President of the Marie-Enfant Foundation.

 Between 1968 and 1994 George F. Lengvari Jr. practiced International Fiscal and Transactional Law in Montreal.
 From 1994 to 2009 he was Vice Chairman of Weider Health and Fitness, a Los Angeles based holding company with operations in publishing, vitamins and nutrition as well as fitness equipment.
 He was the Vice Chairman of Schiff Nutrition International a NYSE listed company.
 He is also the founder of an international licensing group, as well as Chairman of Lengvari Capital Limited, a private equity investment company.
 Mr. Lengvari resides in London, England.